top of page

 No. of nights: 60

-So, you may be thinking…
+So, you may be wondering…

 Well, it was quite simple, really.

-And so…the epic search for our perfect caravan was launched.
+And so… the epic search for our perfect caravan was launched.

 We knew our caravan was out there somewhere in the world, waiting to be found.
+It was just a matter of it showing itself, eventually.

 According to the research we did, a dealer is required by law to make sure they sell a caravan according to certain quality standards.
-If anything is amiss, we’d be able to use the warranty in accordance with the signed agreement.
-These types of companies sell new caravans, along with second-hand caravans, which they repair and renovate before selling just as new, so you mostly know you’re getting quality.
+If anything was amiss, we’d be able to use the warranty in accordance with the signed agreement.
+These types of companies sell new caravans, along with second-hand caravans, which they repair and renovate before selling them just as new, so you mostly know you’re getting quality.

 The other huge perk is that they also install any extras before delivery.
-These usually include appliances and any extras you want, such as air conditioners or movers (these level and move your caravan into place through a remote control without you having to break your back — super nifty, right?!).
+These usually include appliances and any extras you want, such as air conditioners or movers (these level and move your caravan into place through a remote control without you having to break your back—super nifty, right!).
 Okay, we didn’t get the movers, but the aircon sounded very appealing!

-When making contact, a friendly salesperson onsite talked us through everything and gave us a grand tour of the caravan and tent from every angle via WhatsApp.
+When making contact, a friendly salesperson on-site talked us through everything and gave us a grand tour of the caravan and tent from every angle via WhatsApp.
 After plenty of conversations and video messages, we decided to go for the few extras: an air conditioner and a movable porta-potty.

 They also took care of the following for us: putting on new tyres, having it properly serviced, taking it through CoR, and getting it licensed.
-Woohoo….
+What a win!

 After giving it all the official go-ahead, we clicked “pay” and were official caravan owners!

-It felt amazing — just like being homeowners.
+It felt amazing—just like being homeowners.

-It was so much fun looking at it in person for the first time — was this really ours?
+It was so much fun looking at it in person for the first time —was this really ours?
+YES, it definitely was.

-I had spent the morning packing up and moving all our belongings from the small caravan tent out of the way and getting everything ready so we could move things across to the new caravan once it arrived.
+While Dale was out fetching the caravan, I had spent the morning packing up and moving all our belongings from the small caravan tent out of the way and getting everything ready so we could move things across to the new caravan once it arrived.
 The plan was to rehook our vehicle onto the small caravan, shift it a few metres away, then re-hook the vehicle onto the new caravan and move it precisely where the small caravan had been.

 Sounds easy enough, right!?